Get Started Free

 Note

 A final note to you as we wrap up the exercises for this course: Don’t forget to delete your resources and cluster in order to avoid exhausting the free Confluent Cloud usage that is provided to you.
-The easiest is to just delete the whole environment.
+Delete the connectors, Flink workspace, and finally the cluster.

 Flink SQL has much more to offer than we've covered here!
 If you're curious about the power of Flink, check out these courses: